nicholasbishop/able/README.md

 ## Data types

 - Numbers: integers and floats.
 Integers can be prefixed with `0x` for hex or `0b` for binary.
+Case does not matter; `0xabc` is the same as `0XABC`.
 Floats must be numeric; nan/inf are not valid floats (although they can be expressed as strings).
 Examples:

         42
         3.14